 We can better serve you if you will observe the following practices:

-If a check is not honored by your bank and returned to us, we will charge an administrative fee of $20.00 per occurrence.
+If a check is not honored by your bank and returned to us, we will charge an administrative fee of up to $30.00 per occurrence.

 We recommend you review your present coverage with your insurance agent to ensure that you are adequately protected in the event of damage to your property.
 If you choose to replace your policy, please notify us 30 days prior to the expiration date of your existing policy.

-Changes in your address will be processed upon receipt of a written request signed by all borrowers which indicates the reason for the address change and the new information.
-Please note that your loan may have an owner occupancy requirement and if you are no longer living at the property we will need further information regarding the nature of your mailing address change.
+Changes in your address will be processed upon receipt of a written request signed by all borrowers that indicates the reason for the address change and the new information.
+Please note that your loan may have an owner occupancy requirement and if you are no longer living at the property, we will need further information regarding the nature of your mailing address change.

-If you think that McCue Mortgage has made an error in reporting your mortgage payment history to the credit reporting agencies, please send your concerns in writing to:
+If you think that McCue Mortgage has made an error in reporting your mortgage payment history to the credit reporting agencies, please send your concerns in writing to firstname.lastname@example.org or :

 The McCue Mortgage Company